mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 The host and guest both check the local state of cubes before taking authority and ownership.
 For example, the host won't take authority over an object already under authority of the guest and vice-versa, and players can't grab cubes already held by another player.

-Despite this, it's possible for two players to predictively take authority or ownership over the same object, because due to latency, each player aquires the object before seeing the action of the other player.
+Despite this, it's possible for two players to predictively take authority or ownership over the same object, because due to latency, each player acquires the object before seeing the action of the other player.
 Because of this, we need a way to resolve conflicts after the fact.

 # Resolving Conflicts